tomas55/aws-gpu-docker-guide/README.md

 # Scaling GPU processing on AWS using docker
-GPU instance time is an expensive resource and there is a need to scale it when loads are changing.
-[Docker](https://www.docker.com/products/docker-engine) facilitates a deployment of application code. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) must be used in order to use AWS GPU instances.
+GPU instance time required to run machine learning tasks is an expensive resource and there is a need to scale it when loads are changing.
+[Docker](https://www.docker.com/products/docker-engine) facilitates a deployment of application code. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) enables docker to use GPU in containers.

 This guide describes a solution which can scale up machine learning prediction capacity when there is a load and reduce it to zero when there is none and the required steps to setup required infrastructure.